-Buying Food & Drink in Fiji
+Buying Food and Drink in Fiji

 While trying the local cuisine is all part of the travel experience in Fiji, budget-conscious travellers are savvy enough to make their own meals rather than eating at the resort every night.
 With an array of self-catering accommodations combined with access to supermarkets and produce markets (on the larger islands, at least), a self-catering holiday in Fiji is relatively easy.
 All you need to do is budget for your meals using our list of typical food prices in this guide to food shopping in Fiji!

 Note that the prices listed below are approximate to give you an idea of the cost of Food.
 For more information on food prices, as well as the cost of eating out, see What is the Cost of Food in Fiji?
+Plus, be sure to bookmark The Complete Guide to Food in Fiji, which has even more advice.

 Quick Tips for Food Shopping in Fiji

 - Make sure your accommodation is self-catering if you wish to cook your own meals.
-Browse self-catering accommodations in our Foodie Accommodation Guides
+Browse self-catering accommodations in our Foodie Accommodation Guides and in the 10 Best Self-Catering Accommodations in Fiji

 - While most supermarkets and convenience stores will accept credit/debit cards in Fiji, note that you will need cash for the produce markets